Jacky-lim-data-analyst/MusicPlayer/README.md

 * [JavaFX 21.0.7](https://gluonhq.com/products/javafx/) or later

 ## Installation (technical users)
-1. Clone the repo
+1. Clone the repo.
-2. Build the project with your preferred IDE
+2. Build the project with your preferred IDE.
+You can learn how to setup JavaFX project with this [guide](https://openjfx.io/openjfx-docs/index.html).
-3. Run the application
+3. Run the application.

 ## Installation (non-technical users)
 1. Install Java 17 or higher.